Isometric path complexity of graphs: Proof of Theorem

 A \emph{full subdivision} of a graph is a graph obtained by replacing each edge of $G$ with a new path of length at least~2.
 We shall use the following result implied from Theorem $1$ of~\cite{kratochvil1991string}.

 \begin{proposition}[\cite{kratochvil1991string}] Let $G$ be a string graph.
 Then $G$ does not contain a full subdivision of $K_{3,3}$ as an induced subgraph. \end{proposition}

+Indeed, if the full subdivision of $K_{3,3}$ was a string graph, then the corresponding intersection representation with simple curves could be used to construct a planar drawing of $K_{3,3}$, which is impossible.
 For a graph $G$, the graph $G^+$ is constructed by introducing a new \emph{apex} vertex $a$ and connecting $a$ with all vertices of $G$ by new copies of paths of length at least $2$.
 We shall use the following result of Biedl \textit{et al.}~\cite{biedl2018size}.

 \begin{proposition}[Lemma 1, \cite{biedl2018size}] A graph $G$ is an outerstring graph if and only if $G^+$ is a string graph. \end{proposition}